About Me

 UK style, but very-much a European-looking locomotive with those red wheels!

-My favprite as a kid!
+My favourite as a kid!

 Junction box

 The electrified version had dedicated left and right crossovers, but in the push and go range it was a single universal job!
-The lights had 'jewelled' red and green 'lights', replacements for which could be purchased from the gemology shop in Chobbham, Martians allowing!
+The lights had 'jewelled' red and green 'lights', replacements for which could be purchased from the gemology shop in Chobham, Martians allowing!

 As a British Rail liveried locomotive it's considered a Deltic, but really it's a North American design, a market Lone Star were keen to tap, Deltic's were reversible with a cab at both ends.